TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/cfp.md

 Each submission should include a title, an abstract, up to five keywords, and a brief biography for each author.
 Each biography should be no more than 300 characters and should include current affiliation and research interests.

-Authors are invited to submit their abstract in both languages of the conference, although this is not mandatory.
+Authors are invited to submit their abstract in both the languages of the conference, although this is not mandatory.

 **Long Paper** submissions are expected to present overviews or detail specific aspects of ongoing or completed projects, present detailed case-studies or elaborated perspectives on best practices in the field, or provide other reports on topics relevant to the conference (see Topics above).
 Speakers will be given 30 minutes each: 20 minutes for presentation, 10 minutes for discussion.
 Proposals should not exceed 500 words.